Kynea numbers are a unique category of numbers within the realm of mathematics, characterized by their specific format:

 Kn=(2n+1)2−2

 where n is a non-negative integer.
-These numbers have unique properties and are part of the study of number theory.
+Such numbers possess distinctive characteristics and are integral to the field of number theory.

 Understanding Kynea Numbers